Week 1 takeaways for every team: Rough starts for Saints, Cowboys

 Buffalo Bills

-Bills coach Sean McDermott said after Sunday's 47-3 loss to the Ravens that he will "look at the tape" before deciding who will start at quarterback against the Chargers Sunday.
+Bills coach Sean McDermott said after Sunday's 47-3 loss to the Ravens that he will "look at the tape" before deciding who will start at quarterback against the Chargers on Sunday.
 "Overall, I thought we could have been better at a number of positions," McDermott said.
-Nathan Peterman was benched for rookie Josh Allen in the third quarter after completing 5 of 18 passes for 24 yards and two interceptions.-- Mike Rodak
+Nathan Peterman was benched for rookie Josh Allen in the third quarter after completing 5 of 18 passes for 24 yards with two interceptions.-- Mike Rodak

 Miami Dolphins

 Ryan Tannehill's return to real action for first time in 637 days was a success, even though it was overshadowed by four hours of lightning delays.
-This team experienced chaos in 2017 in nearly every area, including QB.
+This team experienced chaos in 2017 in nearly every area, including quarterback.
 And now that Tannehill is back and in rhythm, it should be a calming presence.
-It was a good sign for the Dolphins that they didn't wilt when adversity strunk.-- Cameron Wolfe
+It was a good sign for the Dolphins that they didn't wilt when adversity struck. -- Cameron Wolfe

 New England Patriots